codingatmyjob/Discord-Spotify-Activity-Tracker/README.md

 - Open the generated URL and authorize it to your server

 **5. Run**
-- Either host the bot on a cheap online hosting service, or run it from your desktop with
+- Either host the bot on a cheap online hosting service, or run it from your coding environment with
 ```bash
 python bot.py
 ```